 The SNWA accrues credits by conveying some of its surface and groundwater rights located in Nevada to Lake Mead in exchange for ICS credits.
 The SNWA also accrues credits by participating in Colorado River conservation and efficiency programs that save Colorado River water that would otherwise have been banked or lost from the system.
-As shown in Figure 2.3, the SNWA has banked approximately 2.2 million acre-feet of water through 2022.
-This is more than eleven times Nevada's consumptive Colorado River water use in 2023.
+As shown in Figure 2.3, the SNWA has banked approximately 2.2 million acre-feet of water through 2023.
+This amount is twelve times Nevada's 2023. consumptive Colorado River water use.